joel113/flutter-back-o-mat/README.md

 # Flutter Back-o-Mat

-a flutter project for having a back-o-mat
+A flutter project for having a back-o-mat.

 ## Getting Started